 Injury R (to be completed by inju •

 Full Name: SS# Date of Birth

 Date of Injury: Time of Injury AM/PM

-Date Reported to Supervisor What Departm ent do you work for?
+Date Reported to Supervise orWhat Departm ent do you work for?

 Primary Phone: Secondary Phone Email

-Male Female Marita al Status: Single Married Divorced # Dependents:
+Male Female Ma arital Status: 🗌 Single 🗌 Married Divorced # Dependents:

 Home Address:

-Hire Date: La ast Day Worked Time e Began Work
+Hire Date: Last Day Worked Time e Began Work

-Accident Info: Location of Accident/Address ::
+Accident Info: Location of Accident/Add 'ess:

-Explain how the accident hap pened:
+Explain how the accident h happened:

-f your regular job duties? 🗌 Yes No If No, why were you performing the duties
+n the accident occurred? □ No If No, why were you performing the duties

+Who else saw the incident ?

-Were you treated in the Emer Check One: On Premise medical attention?
-Yes N gency Room?
-Yes No e Were you hos o pitalized overnight as an inpatient?
+Have you received first aid Were you treated in the En Check One: On Prem Outside Both What did the doctor say wa Name, address, phone, and l or medical attention?
+Yes N mergency Room?
+Yes No mise Were you hos medical assistance Has your doct as wrong with you? fax # (if available) of medical facilit pitalized overnight as an inpatient?
 Yes No for taken you off of work?
-Yes No

-vrong with you?

-- y where treatment was sought:
+Yes No y where treatment was sought:

-Date/Time of treatment: Prior Workers' Compensation t appointment
+Date/Time of treatment: Prior Workers' Compensat t appointment

-I agree that the above is true a nd accurate
+I agree that the above is tru e and accurate

 Employee's Signature: Date: